-Social Studies (World History from Prehistoric Era to Age of Enlightenment): Using geography as a framework, this course focuses on the cultural and historical developments in the Eastern Hemisphere with emphasis on Asia, Africa, Europe, Australia, and the Pacific Islands.
+World History: Using geography as a framework, this course focuses on the cultural and historical developments in the Eastern Hemisphere with emphasis on Asia, Africa, Europe, Australia, and the Pacific Islands.
 The course is structured to provide a foundation for understanding global affairs.
 The differing physical landscapes of the eastern Hemisphere will be examined.
 Skills developed will include the interpretation and application of maps, graphs, charts, political cartoons, primary documents, and other social studies tools.
 The theme that is incorporated in this course refers to a curriculum progression in the study of people from self, families, communities, cities, regions, the United States, and the world.